 “Really?
 Did you ask her to bring us some back?” he said through heavy breaths.

 I heard him sigh in exasperation as I heaved my pack onto my back.

 We spent the rest of the day searching for water.
-We found a mud hole that appeared to have cow parts and cow paddies floating in it, and a slightly less gross tank than the one earlier in the day.
+We found a mud hole with cow parts and paddies and a slightly less gross tank than earlier in the day.
 Everyone traded their prior green water for murky water with green things floating in it – a step up.

-Dinner for me was three spoons of peanut butter, squeeze cheese, and pepperoni.
-The others boiled their sludge, and mixed in pasta or rice.
-I quipped that it looked like pesto sauce, giving everything a greenish tinge, and not to worry, because we would be in Lordsburg tomorrow.
-The small organisms would take at least 24-48 hours to give them the runs, and by then we would be near modern plumbing.
-The group offered me no responses, and mostly just glared at me over the tops of their little titanium pots.
-If they did end up sick, I had no doubts that me, and not the cow water, would receive the blame.
+Dinner for me was three spoons of peanut butter, squeezed cheese, and pepperoni.
+The others boiled their sludge and mixed it in pasta or rice.
+I quipped that it looked like pesto sauce, giving everything a greenish tinge, and not to worry because we would be in Lordsburg tomorrow.
+The small organisms would take at least 24-48 hours to give them the runs; by then, we would be near modern plumbing.
+The group offered no responses and mostly glared at me over the tops of their little titanium pots.
+If they ended up sick, I had no doubts that I, not the cow water, would receive the blame.